highmobility/hm-android-bluetooth-auto-api-explorer/sandboxui/src/main/java/com/highmobility/queue/README.md

 void sendCommands() {
   queue = new BleCommandQueue(iQueue);
-  queue.queue(new GetVehicleStatus(), VehicleStatus.TYPE); // get the VS and wait for a response before sending OpenGasFlap. queue.queue(new OpenGasFlap()); // send open gas flap, only wait for the ack, not the GasFlapState response. queue.queue(new HonkAndFlash(3, 3)); // sent straight after OpenGasFlap ack.
+  // get the VehicleStatus and wait for a response before sending OpenGasFlap. queue.queue(new GetVehicleStatus(), VehicleStatus.TYPE);
+  // send OpenGasFlap and only wait for the ack, not the GasFlapState response. queue.queue(new OpenGasFlap());
+  // send HonkAndFlash straight after OpenGasFlap ack. queue.queue(new HonkAndFlash(3, 3));
 }

 @Override